-We have made substantial progress in improving quality, including teaching and learning.
+We have made very substantial progress in improving our quality of education, including teaching and learning.
 We recognise opportunities to further drive excellence and innovation in both our teaching and support services.
 During the lifetime of this plan, we aim to further strengthen our reputation for excellence by achieving good Ofsted outcomes as well as other forms of external recognition and accolades.